filbert11/hotel-booking-cancelation-prediction/README.md

 4. Evaluation of Machine learning models

 ## Conclusion
+Five Machine learning models i.e., Naive Bayes, Logistic Regression, Random Forest, K-nearest neighbors, Neural Network and Meta model by majority votings of these five models were trained to predict the hotel booking cancellation.

 Neural network is the best machine learning model and achieved f1 score of 0.81.